Kray-G/kinx/docs/spec/lib/basic/getopt.md

 ## Overview

+This is Getopt.
+It is simple but useful.
+There are a lot of styles for analyzing arguments, and `getopt` is one of those and has a long history.
+Now `getopt` is still active and surviving.

 ### How to use

 Look at an example below.
 You put it in the while condition part, and specify the array of argument, the option string, and the object for long options.
 You can omit to specify the object for long options.

 ```javascript